Department Head: Shawn Carpenter

 Advanced Programming and Technical Skills (IT410)

 In Grade 12, students continue to advance their programming and technical skills.
 Programming languages skills include C++, Visual Basic and Advanced Java.
 A senior project is completed using advanced skills.
 Students specializing in hardware are prepared for A+ and networking certification examinations.
 They are also prepared for and encouraged to seek E-commerce programming and Microsoft certifications.
 Students continue to receive instruction in safety requirements and demonstrate sound safety practices.
 They will demonstrate the ability to complete a job application, interview and to perform entry-level job readiness and trade skills.
 Students reaching an acceptable level of proficiency may be eligible for Work-based Learning (WBL).
 Each student will take the National Occupational Competency Testing Institute (NOCTI) exam, a performance-based test.

 Students successfully completing this course of study will be able to pursue a two-year computer technology degree at state colleges and universities or go on to a four-year computer engineering degree.
-Students can obtain immediate employment in the information systems area.
+Students can obtain immediate employment in the Information Technology area.
 Jobs include: help desk assistant, sales, systems technician and database maintenance, to name a few.
-Students graduating from Information Systems Technology also find great success in the military in fields like communications, information management and information systems technician.
+Students graduating from Information Technology also find great success in the military in fields like communications, information management and information technician.